What do I do against hay fever?

 Luckily there are several remedies to help against hay fever or to offer relief from its symptoms.
 Most commonly known are the antihistamines.
 These should be taken every day during the season, even when you are not experiencing any symptoms.
 The most common antihistamines contain loratadine and cetirizine.
 These are part of the ‘new’ generation of antihistamines, that are non-drowsy.

 To help against itchy eyes and a blocked nose there are several nasal sprays and eye drops available.
 They will mainly work to lessen the symptoms, and some nasal sprays help prevent further irritation.
-They help reduce the swelling of the mucus membranes, which causes the congestion in your nose, and will alleviate symptoms by flushing out irritants.
+They help reduce the swelling of the mucus membranes, which causes the congestion in your nose.
+These nasal sprays contain a steroid, often beclomethasone.

 At home, it is key to leave pollen where it is meant to be: outside.
 Take a shower and wash your clothes when you have been outside.
 Don’t sleep with the window open, and when you do air your bedroom, keep your pillows in a different room.
 This prevents pollen from settling on your pillow, where they can easily be inhaled once you go to sleep.